ZakiZtraki/haos-addon-wnsm-sync/wnsm-smartmeter/BACKFILL_GUIDE.md

 Where `{zp_last8}` is the last 8 digits of your Zählpunkt.

+**Note:** The addon now correctly configures MQTT discovery to create sensors with these exact entity IDs.

 #### Manual Override (Optional)
 If you want to use a different sensor or auto-detection fails: